 The OnePlus One’s sensor uses an older version of the Exmor RS.
 Other phones like the Samsung Galaxy S6 and Galaxy Note 4 and the upcoming LG G4 all have newer, larger (1/2.6” vs. smaller 1/3.06”) versions of the Exmor RS sensor.

 It’s through this awesome group of people that the One has acquired the capability to utilize its camera to the full potential.
 I’m convinced that it’s one of the only phones on the market that’s capable of fully utilizing its sensor, the other being the upcoming LG G4, with its newer, larger Exmor RS sensor, industry best f/1.8 lens, and enthusiast-oriented camera app that allows manual control and exposures up to 30 seconds long.
-The G4 is likely to be able to outperform the OnePlus One, but it’s also predicted to be priced around $600, twice as much as the base-level One.
+The G4 is likely to be able to outperform the OnePlus One, but it’s also predicted to be priced pretty high, almost twice as much as the base-level One.

 What About Physics?